 Your keyword research should take into consideration what your audience is looking for from your blog, as a solution to whatever problem they might be experiencing.

-Use Google Analytics, Google WebMaster Tools and a keyword research tool like Long Tail Pro to help you find, research and determine which keywords or phrases are going to be relevant to your cornerstone content.
+Use Google Analytics, Google Webmaster, AdWords Keyword Planner or a keyword research tool like Long Tail Pro to help you find, research and determine which keywords or phrases are going to be relevant to your cornerstone content topic.

 #03 Research the topic thoroughly

 Your cornerstone content needs to be valuable and informative, that’s definitely agreed, right?
-But at the same time, it also needs to be factually correct.
+But at the same time, it also needs to be factually accurate.

-If you’re providing theories or making claims in your teachings, ensure you back them up with real facts and some evidence at least.
+If you’re providing theories or making claims in your content, ensure you back them up with real facts and some evidence at least.

 You can do this by researching the topic you want to write about thoroughly.